strohs/brewery-microservices/notes/microservices-notes.md

 - `Availability` - each read will get a response, but without the guarantee that data is most recent write
 - `Partition Tolerance` - system continues in lieu of communication errors or delays

-- `CAP Theorem` - states that a distributes system can only maintain two of three
+- `CAP Theorem` - states that a distributed system can only maintain two of three

 ### BASE (an ACID alternative)